2025-2026 Global Nursing Research Seed Award Recipients

 Nira Matunda, BSN, RN

-Erin Brenner, MSN, RN
+Erin Brenner, MSN, RNFA

 Creating and Implementing a Preceptor Training Course for Operating Room Nurses at Muhimbili National Hospital, Tanzania